wrudnicki16/kafka-order-processing-pipeline/README.md

 # Kafka Order Processing Pipeline (Python)

-A compact project to learn Kafka by doing.
 You’ll build a producer and a consumer, then observe partitions, offsets, retention, and consumer groups in action.

 ## Quickstart